spring-attic/cloudfoundry-service-broker/README.md

 ## Getting Started

-To deploy this project, be sure you first have followed the instructions for the [starter project here](https://github.com/spgreenberg/spring-boot-starter-cf-service-broker).
+To deploy this project, be sure you first have followed the instructions for the [boot project here](https://github.com/spgreenberg/spring-boot-cf-service-broker).
 These instructions are temporary until the starter project is published to a maven repo.

 You need to install MongoDB somewhere and configure connectivity in [MongoConfig.java](https://github.com/spgreenberg/spring-boot-cf-service-broker-mongo/blob/master/src/main/java/com/pivotal/cf/broker/mongodb/config/MongoConfig.java).